 Beekeepers who presume their colony is queenless often ask us if we can provide queen bees.

-Firstly, do not presume your colony is queenless because you can see no brood.
+Do not presume your colony is queenless because you can see no brood.

 If your colony was making its own new queen, she can take 3 - 4 weeks after emergence to start laying, they are not always quick so be patient.